jflex-de/jflex/docs/md/installing.md

 Then you run JFlex with:

-`java jflex.Main <options> <inputfiles>`
+`bin/jflex <options> <inputfiles>`

-or with:
+If you don’t provide arguments, JFlex will start its graphical user interface.

+Alternatively, you can start JFlex with the jar directly:

-`java -jar jflex-$VERSION.jar <options> <inputfiles>`
+* command-line `java -jar lib/jflex-$VERSION.jar <options> <inputfiles>`.

-The input files and options are in both cases optional.
-If you don’t provide a file name on the command line, JFlex will pop up a window to ask you for one.
+* graphical user interface `java -jar lib/jflex-$VERSION.jar jflex.gui.MainFrame`

 JFlex knows about the following options: